artsy/arrow/README.md

 - A [NextJS](https://nextjs.org) project, with support for Typescript and Palette
 - A [Netlify](https://www.netlify.com) deployment for the static site generated from the NextJS project
-- A [NetlifyCMS](https://www.netlifycms.org) configuration that allows editors to update this repo (and trigger a new static site deploy on each push to master)
+- A [NetlifyCMS](https://www.netlifycms.org) configuration that allows editors to update this repo (and trigger a new static site deploy on each push to main)
 - Data, seeded originally from [the document created in 2019](https://docs.google.com/document/d/1dM_AqU21Mo6gE05G398dEtE0SzGTM7r7pAo07w2UMSQ/edit), and now managed via the CMS

 ## Meta